 When you navigate to a Campaign Dashboard (by choosing it from the drop-down menu under ‘Select a site’), the first thing you’ll see is the overview page, which gives you a high-level summary of your campaign’s history.
-You can click on ‘Real-time’ in the upper right-hand corner to view all the top totals and metrics per content item in the campaign.
+You can click on ‘Real-time’ in the upper right-hand corner to view the Real-Time dashboard for this campaign.

 Below the timeframe of your campaign on the upper left, you’ll see a list of the sections in the overview: summary, social, traffic sources, and paid.
 You can use this list to navigate through the page by clicking on each section, or you can scroll down the page.

 The overview kicks off with a high-level look at how your content performed according to the aggregate totals for six important metrics: page views, social referrals, social actions, average engaged time, uniques, and traffic by device.

 Four of these metrics -- page views, social referrals, social actions, and device breakdown -- can be further dissected in the time series chart in the center.
 Just click on one to see the corresponding visualization.
 Hover over the chart to get a detailed breakdown of the data over time.

 For example, you can click social referrals and get a breakdown of which social networks are driving the most referrals.
 Or, choose social actions to get a visualization of which networks are earning the most engagement.